 Rather than bringing full bottles of every medication you might need, stash a small amount of each in a divided container.
 Pill dispensers (with a compartment for each day of the week) are the perfect device for sorting headache meds, allergy pills, and seasickness tablets.
 Round stacking organizers are great, too.
 Mark the medication types and expiration dates with sticky labels, and you've got a compact emergency kit at your fingertips.

 If a bed is so gross that you don't want your skin touching it, you should probably just spend a few extra dollars on a nicer hotel.
 We hate to break it to you, but if bed bugs are your concern, a sleep sheet isn't likely to protect you.
 Those little guys will get into your luggage just as easily as your linens.
 A travel sheet takes up valuable room in your bag, it's a chore to launder while traveling, and can't possibly be comfortable to sleep in.
 I've never met anybody who actually found these useful.
-Skip it.

 You won't wear them.
 You just won't.
 They'll sit at the bottom of your bag, taking up an annoying amount of room and feeling neglected.
 For days when you want to dress up a bit, you're far better off with a pair of cute, flat sandals.
 They are more compact, easier to navigate all kinds of terrain, and will help you stay on your feet all night long!